↑

 Add the flour, sugar, oats, baking soda, baking powder, and salt to a large bowl and stir to combine.

-Wet ingredients for blueberry muffins in a silver bowl over a white back drop
+Wet ingredients for blueberry muffins in a glass bowl with other ingredients around it on a marble backdrop

 In the smaller bowl add the Greek yogurt, half-and-half, butter, eggs, and vanilla extract and whisk to combine.